spikedoanz/spikedoanz.github.io/content/reeesume.md

 i play bass, and piano

+---

 ## education

 i'm in grad school at ⟪REDACTED⟫, specializing in ml and hpc.

 i have a bachelor's degree from ⟪REDACTED⟫ with a summa cum laude.

+---

+## contacts

+i can be reached at

+spikedoanz at gmail.com
+x dot com slash spikedaonz